Regency Acts: Counsellors of State Act 2022

-The Act appointed Anne, Princess Royal and Prince Edward, Earl of Wessex as additional Counsellors of State for their lifetimes, a position each had previously held but subsequently lost when Prince William and Prince Harry respectively reached the age of 21.
+The Counsellors of State Act 2022 (c.
+47) appointed Anne, Princess Royal and Prince Edward, Earl of Wessex (now Duke of Edinburgh) as additional Counsellors of State for their lifetimes, a position each had previously held but subsequently lost when Prince William and Prince Harry respectively reached the age of eligibility.
+This was reported as intended to avoid the possible necessity of Prince Andrew, Duke of York, beset by scandals, acting as a Counsellor of State.

 Situations in which the royal functions are transferred to a regent

 According to the Regency Acts 1937 to 1953, presently in force, there is provision for the establishment of a regency either on account of the minority of the monarch or of the absolute incapacity of the monarch to discharge the royal functions.

 Regency in the case of the minority of the sovereign

 According to the Regency Acts in force, if the monarch is under the age of 18 years when he or she succeeds to the throne, a regency is automatically established, and, until the monarch attains the age of 18 years, the royal functions are discharged by the regent in the name and on behalf of the monarch.

 In that case, any oaths or declarations required by statute to be taken by the sovereign on or after succeeding to the Crown are postponed until the sovereign's personal assumption of the royal functions, and for the purpose of all such enactments regarding oaths and declarations that the new monarch must make upon accession "the date on which the Sovereign attains the age of eighteen years shall be deemed to be the date of His Accession".